hadrianw/game/README.md

-# Verlet
+# A Game

-A Worms-like game with verlet physics.
+A Worms-like game with realistic terrain physics.

-Goal is to have a fun dustructible terrain thanks to soft body physics.

 Name is only a placeholder.